Computing HF^ by factoring mapping classes: Bimodules for arc-slides

-We use ${\mathcal Q}$ to construct a new bimodule $N'$, with the same generators as $N$ and differential given by Here, $\Id$ denotes the identity map $N\to N$ while $\cdot {\mathcal Q}$ denotes the map induced by $a\cdot \x(I)\mapsto a\cdot {\mathcal Q}\cdot \x(I)$ (where $\x(I)$ is the generator of $N$ corresponding to the near-complementary idempotent $I$).
+Here, $\Id$ denotes the identity map $N\to N$ while $\cdot {\mathcal Q}$ denotes the map induced by $a\cdot \x(I)\mapsto a\cdot {\mathcal Q}\cdot \x(I)$ (where $\x(I)$ is the generator of $N$ corresponding to the near-complementary idempotent $I$).
 Since $(\Id+\cdot {\mathcal Q})^2=\Id$ (as ${\mathcal Q}^2=0$), it follows that $\partial_N'$ is a differential.
-Note that $N'$ is also an arc-slide bimodule: Properties~(\ref{AS:Generators}) and (\ref{AS:NearDiagonalSubalgebra}) are clear; Property~(\ref{AS:Graded}) follows from the fact that the elements appearing in $\partial_N'$ elements of the near-diagonal subalgebra with grading~$-1$, see Lemma~\ref{lem:NearChordsTimesDischord}; Property~(\ref{AS:ShortChords}) continues to hold since the operation of replacing $\partial_N$ by $\partial_N'$ does not affect the short chords which appear in the differential.
+Note that $N'$ is also an arc-slide bimodule: Properties~(\ref{AS:Generators}) and (\ref{AS:NearDiagonalSubalgebra}) are clear; Property~(\ref{AS:Graded}) follows from the fact that the elements appearing in $\partial_N'$ are elements of the near-diagonal subalgebra with grading~$-1$, see Lemma~\ref{lem:NearChordsTimesDischord}; Property~(\ref{AS:ShortChords}) continues to hold since the operation of replacing $\partial_N$ by $\partial_N'$ does not affect the short chords which appear in the differential.
 Similarly, $N'$ is also stable.
 Now, if $N$ is compatible with ${\mathcal B}$ then, according to Equation~\eqref{eq:FindGaugeTransformation}, $N'$ is compatible with ${\mathcal B'}$.
 Moreover, the map $f\co N \rightarrow N'$ induced by

-is a homotopy equivalence of chain complexes.
-(In fact, it is also an isomorphism on the chain level.) \end{proof}